Tamra Judge And Shannon Beador Reunite Ahead Of ‘Real Housewives Of Orange County’ Season 13 Premiere Date

 Tamra Judge and Shannon Beador were together on Monday for a gallery shoot for the upcoming season of The Real Housewives of Orange County.

-On Instagram on June 4, Beador shared a closeup photo of herself and her co-star and told fans that whatever it was that she and Barney were working on was for the highly-anticipated 13th season of the Bravo reality show.
+On Instagram on June 4, Beador shared a closeup photo of herself and her co-star and told fans that whatever it was that she and Barney were working on was for the highly anticipated 13th season of the Bravo reality show.

 “Behind the scenes with my pal @tamrajudge #galleryshoot #season13 #rhoc,” Beador wrote in the caption of her image.